theforeman/theforeman.org/plugins/foreman_discovery/nightly/index.md

     ONTIMEOUT discovery

+Similar change is needed in *PXEGrub2 global default* template:

+    default=discovery

+*PXEGrub1 global default* must be changed in the same way, but this is a legacy bootloader not in wide use anymore.
+In that case provide the number of the discovery menu entry (starting from 0) as Grub1 does not accept menu titles.

 To commit the change, click on Build PXE Default button to deploy the template.
 The template already contains a menu entry rendered from pxelinux_discovery snippet which looks like: